• Skip to primary navigation

 Instructions

-2. In a large mixing bowl, cream the softened butter with granulated sugar and light brown sugar using an electric mixer for about 2 minutes, until light and fluffy.
+2. In a large mixing bowl, cream the softened butter with the granulated sugar and light brown sugar for about 2 minutes, until light and fluffy.

-3. Add the egg, vanilla extract, and red food coloring, then mix again for 2 minutes until smooth and bright red.
+3. Add the egg, vanilla extract, and red food coloring, then mix again for about 2 minutes until smooth and evenly colored.

-4. Sift in the flour, cocoa powder, baking soda, and salt.
-Gently fold the dry ingredients into the wet until just combined.
+4. Sift in the flour, cocoa powder, baking soda, and salt, then gently fold into the dough just until combined.

-5. Stir in the crushed Oreo cookies, mixing briefly until the cookie dough is evenly combined.
+5. Stir in the crushed Oreo cookies, mixing briefly until evenly distributed.

-6. Shape the dough into balls using your hands or a cookie scoop and place them on the prepared baking sheets, leaving about 2 inches (5 cm) of space between each.
-Slightly flatten the tops if needed.
+6. Shape the dough into balls using your hands or a cookie scoop and place them on the prepared baking sheets, spacing them about 2 inches (5 cm) apart.
+Lightly flatten the tops if needed and add Oreo pieces on top.

-7. Bake for 13–15 minutes, until the cookies are puffy with soft centers and lightly crisp edges.
+7. Bake for 13–15 minutes, until the cookies are puffed with set edges and soft centers.

 8. Let the cookies cool on the baking sheet for a few minutes, then transfer to a wire rack to cool completely.